 - For the safety, comfort and convenience of attendees, the Village no longer allows tables, tarps, construction tape, blankets, towels or any similar ground coverings at the concert.
 Sun umbrellas and grills are also prohibited.
 Chairs and coolers are welcome and encouraged.

 While no alcohol will be sold at the concert, attendees are permitted to bring in alcoholic drinks.
 We encourage guests to enjoy the concerts responsibly in a manner that will not disrupt other patrons.

-For the July 4 and 17 concerts, please note that no alcohol is permitted on school property, which includes the Elk Grove High School Fields across the street from the concert.
+For the the 4th of July concert, please note that no alcohol is permitted on school property, which includes the Elk Grove High School Fields across the street from the concert.

 - Dogs are permitted on public property, but per village ordinance they must be on a leash at all times.
 Please remember that there will be a large crowd and loud concert, which may cause distress to your pet.
 Please consider the safety and comfort of your pet and other concert attendees as you make your plans.
 If a problem arises, you will be asked to remove your dog from the premises.